tysons0/S26-CPSC4910-Team26/README.md

 ## Setup and Installation

 ### Prerequisites
-- .NET 8 SDK or later
+- .NET 10 SDK or later
 - Node.js (v16 or later) and npm
-- SQL Server (local or remote)
+- MySql Database
+- Docker (For testing)

 ### Backend Setup
 1. Navigate to the backend directory: